samplemaker/freefem_matlab_octave_plot/README.md

 ## fftri2meshgrid()

-Interpolates the real or complex data `tu` given on a triangular mesh defined by `tx` and `ty` onto a carthesian- or curved meshgrid defined by `x` and `y`.<br>
+Interpolates the real or complex data `tu` given on a triangular mesh defined by `tx` and `ty` onto a cartesian- or curved meshgrid defined by `x` and `y`.<br>
 Note: This function should only be used as a library function in conjunction with `ffinterpolate()`.
-In order to interpolate real or complex data on carthesian- or curved meshgrids use the function `ffinterpolate()` instead.
+In order to interpolate real or complex data on cartesian- or curved meshgrids use the function `ffinterpolate()` instead.

 #### Synopsis